kroma-network/kroma-specs/specs/experimental/validator-system-v2/asset-manager.md

 ### Non-transferable Shares

 Unlike ERC-4626, `kroShares` in `Vault` are designed to be non-transferable to any accounts except for the delegator and Asset Manager contract.
-This is implemented to prevent the following edge cases:
+This is implemented to prevent the following edge case:

 - Transferring shares related to the validator's `minRegisterAmount` (minimum amount of KRO to be a validator) to another address.
-- Transferring shares related to KRO within KGH to another address.

-Those cases can lead to inconsistent state management of the `Vault`, which could result in unexpected behavior.
+This case can lead to inconsistent state management of the `Vault`, which could result in unexpected behavior.

 ### Global Vault Structure

 In ERC-4626, each contract typically has a single ERC-20 share.
-However, `Vault` in Asset Manager manages self-delegation, delegation, and rewards for all validators within a single contract.
+However, `Vault` in Asset Manager manages deposit, delegation, and rewards for all validators within a single contract.
 Therefore, `Vault` operates a mapping with validator addresses as keys and stores the state of assets, shares, and rewards for each validator's vault within the mapping.